Where is tree-level string theory?: Results for supergluons

 Increasing the cutoff leads to a drop in the upper bound, as can be seen in figure~\ref{fig:OSgPM1}.
 Instead of the plateau that we found in the supergraviton case (recall figure \ref{fig:CSgPM1}), here the bound on $\widetilde{\lambda}_{\phi}^2$ falls off continuously as the cutoff is increased.
 The string theory maximal cutoff $M^2=2m_\phi^2$ is not singled out in any way, nor is any other point along the boundary, and we see that the Type I amplitude \eqref{eq:MopenST} sits close to but below the boundary.
 It is unlikely that it will reach the boundary in the limit of infinite wavepackets and null constraints.

 If we look at the \texttt{SDPB} spectrum for various cutoffs (and make further spectral assumptions that do not change the bound but clean up the output spectrum), we find the family of extremal amplitudes shown in figure~\ref{fig:OSspectra}.
 We see that the amplitudes that maximize the scalar coupling $\widetilde \lambda_\phi^2$ all have a linear Regge trajectory passing through the enforced scalar resonance at mass $m_\phi^2$ and a spin-one state appearing at the cutoff $M^2$.
 The cutoff thus controls the slope of the Regge trajectory, which is given by $m_{\phi}^2/(M^2-m_{\phi}^2)$.
 The scarcity of states below the linear trajectories of figure~\ref{fig:OSspectra} makes us conjecture that, just like those from section~\ref{sec:numAnalysis}, these extremal solutions too contain \textit{a single Regge trajectory} (besides the gluon pole).
 We interpret the numerical deviations from this spectrum as artifacts of the various truncations that went into the numerics.
+The two additional scalars in figures \ref{fig:OSspec400} and \ref{fig:OSspec333} are also spurious and can be removed by making additional assumptions on the spectrum that do not change the scalar coupling bound.

 The main distinction between this putative family of extremal solutions for supergluon scattering and the one for supergravitons identified in section~\ref{sec:numAnalysis} is the effect of their free parameter.
 In the case of supergravitons, the free parameter controls the intercept of the trajectory, whereas in the supergluon case, it controls the slope.
 When the slope tends to infinity, the trajectory becomes vertical and we recover a tower-of-states amplitudes like~\eqref{eq:MtowerOpen}.
 On the other end, when the slope tends to zero, states with $J>0$ are pushed to infinity and the coupling of the scalar vanishes, leaving the pure SYM gluon pole alone.
 Understanding the precise mechanism by which all these single-trajectory-amplitudes are ruled in would be important progress in our understanding of positivity bounds.